Patient education: Shortness of breath (dyspnea) (Beyond the Basics)

 ●A collapsed lung (pneumothorax).
 (See "Primary spontaneous pneumothorax in adults".)

 ●Interruptions in blood flow to the heart muscle, which might happen during a heart attack.
 When this is the cause of shortness of breath, there are often other symptoms, such as pain or pressure in the chest.
-(See "Patient information: Heart attack (Beyond the Basics)".)
+(See "Patient education: Heart attack (Beyond the Basics)".)

 Chronic shortness of breath — Some of the same things that cause acute shortness of breath can also cause chronic shortness of breath.
 For example, asthma symptoms can come and go over months or years.
 Heart failure can also continue to cause shortness of breath over months or years.